Defensive assignments will be key for No. 4 Lincoln this Friday in playoff opener - NewsBreak

 SHINNSTON, W.Va. – Rob Hawkins’ Lincoln Cougars are in the postseason for the first time since 2016.

-This is also the first time since 2016 that they won 8 games in a season.
-Friday, too, will county as just the eighth playoff appearance for the Cougs in program history.
+This is also the first time since 2016 that they won eight games in a season.
+Friday, too, will count as just the eighth playoff appearance for the Cougs in program history.

 Hawkins and company match up against Number 13 Frankfort in the first round of the Double-A playoffs.
-The falcons 6-4 on the year, and have lost 4 of their last 6 games.
+The Falcons are 6-4 on the year, but have lost 4 of their last 6 games.

-n talking with rob hawkins earlier today … defensive assignments will be key against a frankfort team that gives multiple looks out of the wing t formation.
+In talking with Rob Hawkins on Monday, players maintaining their defensive assignments will be key against a Frankfort team that gives multiple looks out of the Wing-T formation.

 For the latest news, weather, sports, and streaming video, head to WBOY.com.